 MEd programs for elementary education, reading or special education require 36 hours of graduate coursework.
-The MEd in school counseling requires 48 hours of graduate coursework; other than practicum and internship credit, all coursework in the MEd in school counseling is conducted online.
+The MEd in school counseling requires 48 hours of graduate coursework.
+The MEd in educational leadership requires 39 hours of cousework.
+Other than practicum and internship credit, all coursework in the MEd in school counseling and educational leadership programs is conducted online.
 All advanced competency candidates must complete the Professional Research Seminar semester with a grade of P.

 MEd programs conducted primarily through face-to-face instruction are typically completed in two to three years of evening coursework.
-The online MEd program in school counseling is offered in a cohort model, with programs expected to be completed in three years.
+The online MEd program in school counseling is offered in a cohort model, with programs expected to be completed in three years, and the online MEd in educational leadership, also a cohort model, can be completed in 2 1⁄2 years.